 4. NRF when receiving the access token request, verifies that the NF Service Consumer is authorized to consume the model of the NFp.

-Editor's note: How the NRF knows the vendor ID of the AnLF is FFS.

-5. In case of valid authorization, the NRF provides the token with access token claims including the Model Id, and optionally also the Analytics Id, identifying the type of analytics that the model may provide.
+NOTE 1a: How the NRF knows the vendor ID of the AnLF is not addressed in the present document.5.
+In case of valid authorization, the NRF provides the token with access token claims including the Model Id, and optionally also the Analytics Id, identifying the type of analytics that the model may provide.

 6. NF Service Consumer now provides the access token with the model retrieval service request to the NF Service Producer (e.g. NWDAF MtLF).
 Specially in indirect communication scenarios CCA may be optionally used for authentication between NF Service Consumer and Network Service Producer.